Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: INTRODUCTION

-In order to balance the time-consuming and contextual understanding of LiDAR detectors in real-time environmental sensing, we propose a \textbf{F}aster LiDAR 3D object detection framework by utilizing \textbf{A}daptive voxel attention and uniform \textbf{S}parsity to enable heterogeneous knowledge \textbf{D}istillation, namely \textbf{\textit{FASD}}.
-First, we employ dynamic voxel grouping to enrich the contextual and spatial information of sparse voxels by interacting with sequential features.
-For the teacher model, we enhance long sequence modeling using scale-adaptive attention, thereby effectively captures both global context and local spatial information.
-For the student model, we use high-performance Mamba for base model replacement to achieve efficiency gains.
-During cross-model distillation, we implement spatial alignment of features using an adapter.
-Additionally, Span-KD strengthens the connection between heterogeneous models by mapping features into a uniform logit space, thereby enhancing both global visual context modeling and spatial geometry understanding.
-Model performance is illustrated in Fig.\ref{fig1}.
+In order to balance the time-consuming and contextual understanding of LiDAR detectors in real-time environmental sensing, we propose a \textbf{F}aster LiDAR 3D object detection framework by \textbf{A}daptive aligning \textbf{S}parse voxel to enable heterogeneous knowledge \textbf{D}istillation, namely \textbf{FASD}.
+Overall, we design a training paradigm for heterogeneous model distillation from Transformer to Mamba, integrating a dynamic voxel group and diffusion module to enhance the contextual and spatial information through sequence interactions.
+For the teacher model, we enhance long-sequence modeling using an adaptive attention mechanism to fuse multi-scale features, effectively capturing global context.
+For the student model, we replace the baseline model with Mamba to achieve efficiency gains.
+During cross-model distillation, we implement spatial alignment of features using an adapter to mitigate misalignment.
+Additionally, Span-KD is introduced to map heterogeneous model features into a uniform logit space and strength the probabilistic similarity of heterogeneous features, thereby enhancing both global visual context modeling and spatial geometry understanding.
+Fig \ref{fig2} illustrated the performance, where our model consistently outperforms all baselines across all metrics.

-The main contributions can be summarized as follows: \begin{itemize} \item For building a teacher model with spatial and contextual understanding for guidance, we use Dynamic Voxel Group and Adaptive Attention to convert voxels into sequence representations, improving subsets feature extraction and achieving a scale-adaptive receptive field. \item By employing the Adapter to unify voxel features and applying heterogeneous model distillation in both latent and logit spaces, we enhance Mamba-based student model with global context and geometric awareness, all without increasing operational complexity. \item Our model improves upon the State of the Art by \textbf{1-2\%} on the Waymo and nuScenes datasets, while reducing computational consumption by \textbf{4x} and enhancing real-time inference speed. \end{itemize}
+The main contributions can be summarized as follows: \begin{itemize} \item To balance detection performance and efficiency, we design cross-model distillation paradigm, achieving an effective knowledge transfer from Transformer to Mamba. \item We propose dynamic voxel group module and adaptive attention mechanism to convert voxels into sequence, enabling scale-adaptive extraction, building a teacher model with better spatial-contextual understanding. \item We design heterogeneous distillation in latent and logit spaces via a alignment adapter, enhancing the Mamba-based student with global context and geometric awareness without increasing operational complexity. \item We conduct extensive experiments on the Waymo and nuScenes datasets to validate our method, demonstrating a \textbf{1-2\%} performance improvement over the baseline while achieving a \textbf{x4} reduction in computational cost and real-time inference speed in real-world applications. \end{itemize}